-Private equity sponsors may form a consortium or 'club' to pursue an acquisition for a variety of reasons, including risk-sharing and the ability to pursue a larger acquisition, since most fund partnership agreements limit the amount a fund may invest in a single portfolio company.
-In addition, private equity sponsors may form a consortium that includes one or more strategic partners.
-An initial consideration to be addressed in a club deal is the need for the confidentiality agreements negotiated with the seller to allow each participant to share information regarding the target company with the other members of the consortium.
-The confidentiality agreements may include language permitting each participant to share information with co-investors generally, may specifically identify each member of the consortium or may restrict a participant from approaching any potential coinvestors (at least during an initial stage of a sale process) without obtaining the target company's prior consent.
-The confidentiality agreements may also provide for an allocation of responsibility for any breach of the confidentiality agreements by a member of the consortium or such member's representatives and agents.
+Private equity sponsors may form a consortium or 'club' to pursue an acquisition or investment for a variety of reasons, including risk-sharing and the ability to pursue a larger acquisition or investment, since most fund partnership agreements limit the amount a fund may invest in a single portfolio company.
+In addition, private equity sponsors may form a consortium that includes one or more strategic partners who can provide operational or industry expertise and/or financial resources.
+An initial consideration to be addressed in a club deal is the need for the confidentiality agreements often negotiated with the target company to allow each participant in the consortium to share confidential information regarding the target company with the other members of the consortium.
+Such confidentiality agreements may include language permitting each participant to share information with co-investors generally, may specifically identify each member of the consortium or may restrict a participant from approaching any potential co-investors (at least during an initial stage of a sale process) without obtaining the target company's prior consent.
+Such confidentiality agreements may also provide for an allocation of responsibility for any breach of the confidentiality agreements by a member of the consortium or such member's representatives and agents.

-Counsel to a consortium must ensure that the consortium agrees upon the proposed price and other material terms of the acquisition before any documentation is submitted to, or agreed with, the seller.
-In addition, counsel to a consortium will be required to ensure that the terms of any proposed financing, the obligations of each participant in connection with obtaining the financing and the conditions to each participant's obligation to fund its equity commitment have been agreed by each member of the consortium.
-It is not uncommon for the members of a consortium to enter into an 'interim investors agreement' at the time of signing a definitive purchase agreement or submission of a binding bid letter that governs how the consortium will handle decisions and issues related to the seller and the acquisition that may arise following signing and prior to closing.
+Counsel to a consortium must ensure that the consortium agrees upon the proposed price and other material terms of the acquisition before any documentation is submitted to, or agreed with, the target company.
+In addition, counsel to a consortium will be required to ensure that the terms of any proposed financing, the obligations of each consortium member in connection with obtaining the financing and the conditions to each consortium member's obligation to fund its equity commitment have been agreed by each member of the consortium.
+It is not uncommon for consortium members to enter into an 'interim investors agreement' at the time of signing a definitive purchase agreement or submission of a binding bid letter that governs how the consortium will handle decisions and issues related to the target company and the acquisition that may arise following signing and prior to closing.
 An interim investors agreement may also set forth the key terms of a shareholders' agreement to be entered into by the consortium members related to post-closing governance and other matters with respect to the acquisition.